tarekradi/Friendly-Voice/README.md

 ### 🗣️ Bilingual Text-to-Speech (TTS)
 - **Dual Language Support**: Seamless switching between English (US) and Egyptian Arabic (ar-EG).
+- **Word-by-Word Highlighting**: Real-time visual feedback in the sentence bar, highlighting each word in red as it is spoken to improve engagement and learning.
+- **Smart Incremental Speech**: When a new button is tapped, the app speaks and highlights only the newly added word.
+Tapping the sentence bar reads back the entire phrase from the start.
 - **Friendly Voice Names**: Technical system voice identifiers are mapped to human-readable labels like "Egypt - Female" or "United States - Male".
 - **Dialect Identification**: Automatically detects and labels Arabic regional dialects (e.g., Gulf, Levant, Iraq, Egypt) from system voice metadata.
 - **Alphabetical Sorting**: Voice options are organized alphabetically by country and gender for easy selection.